Yu Darvish's possible Rangers farewell doesn't quite go as planned

 Darvish’s career

-Darvish was quite good, but never quite lived up to the hype after the Rangers won the right to purchase him from the Nippon Ham Fighters for $51.7 million in January 2012.
-He pitched to a 3.90 ERA as a rookie in 2012 but lost the AL Wild Card Game to the Orioles.
+Darvish was quite good but never quite lived up to the hype after the Rangers won the right to purchase him from the Nippon Ham Fighters for $51.7 million in January 2012.
+He had a 3.90 ERA as a rookie in 2012 but lost the AL wild-card game to the Orioles.
 The next season was his best, a 2.83 ERA and a league-leading 277 strikeouts.

 But then came an elbow injury that limited Darvish to 22 starts in 2014, knocked him out for 2015 (Tommy John surgery) and a shoulder injury that held him to 17 starts in 2016.
-He made one more postseason start against the Blue Jays last season but lost that as well.
+He made another postseason start against the Blue Jays last season but lost that as well.

 Darvish’s legacy will be strikeouts.
-His 11.0 strikeouts per 9 innings rank best in Rangers history, one spot ahead of Hall-of-Famer (and Rangers legend and former owner) Nolan Ryan.
+His 11.0 strikeouts per nine innings rank best in Rangers history, one spot ahead of Hall of Famer (and Rangers legend and former owner) Nolan Ryan.

-But if this is it, Darvish ends with eight straight winless starts, the longest winless start of his career.
+But if this is it, Darvish ends with eight straight winless starts, the longest winless streak of his career.